- Data Utilization

 5-1Ability to Share Business Card Information Within a Team

-5-2Elimination of Dependency on Individual Sales Practices
+5-2Elimination of Dependency on Individual Sales Efforts

 5-3Efficiently Manage Business Card Information